Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Nature & Quiet

-- Tavira/Ria Formosa, Costa Vicentina, Ferragudo outskirts
+- Top bases: Tavira/Ria Formosa, Costa Vicentina, Ferragudo outskirts

 - Tips: Choose eco-lodges/guesthouses, respect dune paths, bring binoculars for birdlife.